-Everyone involved in sample collection for the study will be required to follow the current PHE infection prevention and control guidance at all times including wearing appropriate personal and protective equipment (PPE) - which may involve masks, gloves and aprons.
+Everyone involved in sample collection for the study will be required to follow the current UKHSA infection prevention and control guidance at all times including wearing appropriate personal and protective equipment (PPE) - which may involve masks, gloves and aprons.
 We will minimise contact time with you as much as possible and you may be asked to do some of the tests yourself at home or in the GP surgery.

-Do I have to take part?
+Do I or my child have to take part?

 No taking part is completely voluntary.
-Your decision whether or not to take part will not affect the care you receive from your GP now or in the future.
+Your decision whether or not to take part will not affect the care you or your child receive from your GP now or in the future.